cmotsn/ngx-translate-extract/README.md

 This is a fork of a great library by Biesbjerg.
-(But the original Beisbjerg's library is unfortunately no longer being developed)
+(But the original Biesbjerg's library is unfortunately no longer being developed)

 This library adds compatibility for **Angular 13** and **Angular 14**...